 5. Search Q&A sites

 Question and answer sites are an invaluable resource for finding long-tail keywords.
-On sites like Quora or niche-specific forums, you can find out exactly what people are searching.
+On sites like Quora or niche-specific forums, you can find out exactly what people are searching for.
 Simply enter your main term and browse through questions.

 Some of these will be too competitive to go after, but make note of the popular searches.
 You can then search them on Google and/or run them through a keyword research tool to find out whether they’re worth pursuing.